 Ever wondered how drones can spot people in complete darkness or detect hidden heat leaks in buildings?

-If you work with drones for inspections, public safety, or field operations, you’ve probably noticed people using the terms thermal drones and infrared drones as if they mean the same thing.
+People who fly drones for inspections, public safety, or field work often use ‘thermal‘ and ‘infrared’ as if they mean the same thing.
 They don’t.

 Thermal imaging reads the heat objects emit, while infrared imaging captures reflected light in specific IR wavelengths.
 They sit close together in the spectrum, but once you’re airborne, they behave very differently.

-If you’re comparing payloads or researching the best thermal imaging drone for your workflow, understanding this difference helps you avoid bad purchases and read the data accurately.
+Understanding this difference helps you avoid a bad purchase and read your data correctly.
 It also makes it easier to compare drone thermal cameras across different models and mission types.

 Whether you’re inspecting power lines, detecting heat leaks in buildings, or monitoring agriculture, thermal imaging gives you details that a regular RGB camera can’t capture.

-In this article, we’ll break down how thermal imaging works, how it differs from other infrared technologies.
-We’ll also cover when to use each type, and what to look for when choosing the right drone setup for your missions.
+This guide covers how thermal imaging works, how it differs from infrared, when to use each, and what to look for in a drone setup.

 Understanding Infrared Imaging